SAURABHSINGHDHAMI/Weather-App/README.md

 2. **Enter the Desired City:**
     - Input the desired city in the text field.
     - Press Enter to fetch the latest weather information.

-Enjoy exploring the weather in style with our Weather App! 🌈